vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Kenneth might want to talk to Ezra.
 # Background
 Corporations and franchises are thriving.
-Across the street from a chain store or restaurant lies an ashen corpse of a building: a mom and pop shop slumps in the blackened ruins of it former self.
+Across the street from a chain or a restaurant lies an ashen corpse of a building: a mom and pop shop by Bay Street, or maybe a hobby store just outside of downtown, slumps in the blackened ruins of it former self.
 Periodically, frequently, within the last month an amber hue would outshine the stars, or onlookers would remark the dark smoke that came from Midtown and filled the blue sky.
 Local businesses were burning.
 Local businesses are still burning.

 A group of arsonists known as Fireside are targeting small businesses, and it's not at random.
 Select locations are chosen to make more room for bigger, more profitable, and more prolific storefronts and services.
 They love playing with fire, but they've forgotten what it's like to be burnt.
 They ought to remember now.

 A Fireside member's house was targeted.
 Fire, just like the other arsons.
 But this was someone's home.
 Jerri was there to save the woman and child trapped inside.
 But what if she wasn't?

 Andrew Scott, owner of The Picnic Basket, along with some other business owners have decided to retaliate after hearing that a Fireside member's house was the target of arson.
 Armed with a list of locations and some gasoline, Fireside is going to burn.
-Did they do this?

 The Company ordered the arsons.
+Fireside carried out the arsons.
 Nemesis burned down the Fireside house.
+Local businesses are attacking back.
 ## Fireside
 Ezra, Luca, Damon, and Joe are a couple of guys that grew up together in the same neighborhood.
 Ezra used to light fires, and the boys would watch.
 They became closer, but they grew older too.
 Their lives went on different routes.
 Ezra and Damon became criminals, while Luca and Joe lived ordinary lives.